nsauzede/ns_vade/README.md

 What it's not : a full replacement for Makefiles, especially for complex programs using fancy CFLAGS/CXXFLAGS/LDFLAGS.
 It is mainly targetting C; for C++ it might be more appropriate to use other tools, eg: GoogleTest.
+It can also handle assembly files with NASM to produce bare binaries.

 It's suitable for simple (yet potentially  interdependent) packages.
 The only caveat is if your packages depend on external libraries (eg: libz, which would need manual LDLIBS+=-lz)